luboshl/scrum-poker/README.md

-# Scrum Pocker
+# Scrum Poker

 > **Note**: This entire application was generated using Claude AI.
 The code may contain errors, inefficiencies, or unnecessary elements.
 This project serves as an experiment to explore the capabilities of AI-assisted development.
 Use at your own discretion and feel free to improve upon it.

-Real-time web application for Scrum Pocker (or Planning Pocker) designed for agile teams.
+Real-time web application for Scrum Poker (or Planning Poker) designed for agile teams.
 It allows team members to estimate task complexity in real time.

 ## Experimental Project